LiranOG/Granite/viz/vortex_eternity/README.md

 ## 📖 Abstract

-**VORTEX ETERNITY** is an elite, high-performance N-Body visualization and simulation engine operating entirely within the browser.
+**VORTEX** is an elite, high-performance N-Body visualization and simulation engine operating entirely within the browser.
 Designed as the vanguard frontend for the **GRANITE** ecosystem, VORTEX bridges the gap between intense computational astrophysics and frictionless, real-time 3D rendering.

 Operating strictly on a **Zero-Allocation Architecture** (mutating pre-allocated mathematical vectors in-place), VORTEX completely bypasses JavaScript Garbage Collection stalls, allowing for seamless 60 FPS integration of highly non-linear orbital dynamics, strong-field relativity approximations, and massive particle swarms.